wombleton/gitlaw-nz/acts/I/Impounding Act 1955.md

     (2) The occupier of any fenced land sown in grass or under cultivation may destroy any poultry or pigs or goats, other than branded Angora or Saanen or Toggenburg goats, found trespassing upon the land.

-    (3) The occupier so destroying any such animal or bird shall within 24 hours send in writing a description of the animal or bird so destroyed, and of the place where it was destroyed, to the owner thereof if he is known, and, if he is unknown, then to the nearest police station, and if he makes default in so doing he is liable to a fine not exceeding 10 pounds:
+    (3) The occupier so destroying any such animal or bird shall within 24 hours send in writing a description of the animal or bird so destroyed, and of the place where it was destroyed, to the owner thereof if he is known, and, if he is unknown, then to the nearest police station, and if he makes default in so doing he is liable on conviction to a fine not exceeding 10 pounds:

     provided that it shall not be necessary to send any description in the case of any wild animal or wild bird so destroyed.

-    (4) If the carcass of any animal or bird so destroyed is not claimed and removed by its owner within 48 hours after being destroyed, the occupier shall bury or otherwise dispose of the carcass, and if he makes default in so doing he is liable to a fine not exceeding 10 pounds.
+    (4) If the carcass of any animal or bird so destroyed is not claimed and removed by its owner within 48 hours after being destroyed, the occupier shall bury or otherwise dispose of the carcass, and if he makes default in so doing he is liable on conviction to a fine not exceeding 10 pounds.

     Compare: 1908 No 79 s 14

     Section 31(1): amended, on 1 April 1981, by section 10(4) of the Impounding Amendment Act 1980 (1980 No 59).

     Section 31(1): amended, on 1 April 1981, by section 10(5) of the Impounding Amendment Act 1980 (1980 No 59).

+    Section 31(3): amended, on 1 July 2013, by [section 413][96] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 31(4): amended, on 1 July 2013, by [section 413][96] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 6
 Provisions for stock found straying or wandering on roads, and for wild stock